tahoe-lafs/magic-folder/docs/downloader.rst

 - for each user in it:
   - read their Personal DMD
   - for each entry in the Personal DMD:
-    - queue the Snapshot for caching, including all parents
+    - queue the Snapshot for caching, including all parents (see note)
     - after download, queue the Snapshot for updates

-Note that we don't always download *every* parent; we can stop early if a common ancestor is found.
+Note that we don't always download *every* parent; we stop early if a common ancestor is found (see below).

 Downloading Snapshots